Felony Defense Attorney Atlanta

-For over 24 years, The Abt Law Firm, LLC has been a voice for those who are facing some of the most life-altering moments they will ever encounter.
+For over 24 years, the Atlanta criminal defense attorneys at The Abt Law Firm, LLC has been a voice for those who are facing some of the most life-altering moments they will ever encounter.
 We know that every person has the right to a fair trial and that your version of events deserves the strongest possible representation in a court.
 We are proud to be the influencing factor in decisions that change lives, and we believe that our clients deserve only the best.

 Felonies Charges in Georgia

 Felonies are the most serious type of charge that a person can face in Georgia.
 The state does not handle felonies like other states, as it does not sort them by class.
 Instead, the penalties for a Georgia felony vary on a crime-by-crime basis.
 The most serious felonies are punishable by death.
 While some prison terms are shorter, many felony crimes are serious enough to carry a minimum of 10-25 years of prison time.